Skip to content

 Stir in the shrimp and the crab meat.

 Step 12.
 Serve topped with fresh parsley for garnish.
+A little fresh chive also looks and tastes great.

 Serve topped with fresh parsley for garnish.